 You are also not allowed to import dogs from Turkey to preserve the pure bloodlines of dogs in the USA.

-That said, dogs from superior bloodlines or award-winning breeders can cost upwards of $1700, even fetching prices as high as $5000.
+That said, dogs from superior bloodlines or award-winning breeders can scale upwards of $4,500 to $5,000.

 Kangals are not well-known dogs outside the circle of breed enthusiasts; thus, one of these puppies can be challenging to find.

-Of course, buying your Kangal puppy is only the starting point; there are many more costs to consider during your pet’s life.
+Of course, buying it is only the starting point; there are many other expenses to consider during your pet’s life.

 The first year of a puppy’s life is the most expensive with all the supplies, vaccinations, and medical expenses you need to consider.

-Thus, rescuing a fully-grown Kangal can help you save a significant amount of money.
+Thus, rescuing a fully-grown Kangal dog can help you save a significant amount of money.

-As fully-grown dogs are also in less demand than puppies, you can pick your dog up for less money, even paying $500 or less.
+As fully-grown dogs are also in less demand than puppies, you can pick him up for less money, even paying $500 or less.